Spotlight Sunday Feature - Timothy Peterson and Sara Fetherolf

 Hello HOTOpera Fans!
 We hope you've enjoyed the return of our Spotlight Sunday series.
 We can't believe that our 10th annual New in November festival is almost ONE MONTH away.
 We hope you've purchased your tickets and plan to join us for our festival performance on Sunday, November 17 at the Cathedral House at Christ Church Cathedral in downtown Hartford.
 Today we're happy to introduce the creative minds behind our next NIN opera: The Séance.
 We hope you enjoy learning about composer, Timothy Peterson, librettist, Sara Fetherolf, and what Opera for the 22nd Century means to them.

-Driven by a constant curiosity, composer TIMOTHY PETERSON draws on a kaleidoscope of influences.
+Driven by a constant curiosity, composer TIMOTHY PETERSON (b.
+1994) draws on a kaleidoscope of influences.
 Finding inspiration in sources ranging from impressionist, jazz, and classical Arabic styles to literature from the French- and Spanish-speaking worlds, he aims to welcome audiences into musical narratives of genre-crossing expressivity.

 Here is what Timothy wants you to know about his opera: The Séance